 Most people with streptococcal pharyngitis would eventually recover without antibiotic treatment, but they will be contagious for a longer period of time and are at a greater risk of developing secondary complications.

-Strep throat is most common in 5- to 15- year olds.
-Up to 20% of school children may be "carriers," persons who have the bacteria but who have no symptoms.
+Strep throat is most common in 5 to 15 year olds.
+Some school children may be "carriers," persons who have the bacteria but who have no symptoms.
 Carriers can still spread the infection to others.

 Recent antibiotic therapy or gargling with some mouthwashes may affect the rapid strep test results.